 Your Port Ludlow Fire & Rescue Board of Fire Commissioners is comprised of five elected fire commissioners operating under the auspices of Title 52 of the Revised Code of Washington (RCW).
 Commissioners have a statutory obligation to manage the affairs of the District and establish all District policies.
 Each fire commissioner is elected to serve a six year term through the Jefferson County Office of Elections.
-The day-to-day operations of the District are managed by Fire Chief Brad Martin.
+The day-to-day operations of the District are managed by the Fire Chief.

 The PLFR Board meets on the second Tuesday of every month.